cherylxxy/UFOs/README.md

 ![Alt text](Screenshots/1.PNG)

-If the information that the user type in the search criteria doesn't exist, the following result will be returned:
+If the information that the user types in the search criteria doesn't exist, the following result will be returned:
 ![Alt text](Screenshots/2.PNG)

 ## Summary: